Harjinder Singh Jinda

 Harjinder Singh Jinda (4 April 1961 – 9 October 1992) was a Sikh militant and one of the two assassins of an Indian Army general Arun Vaidya.
 He was responsible for three high-profile assassinations: Arjan Dass, Lalit Maken and Gen. Vaidya.
+He also was involved in an attempted assassination of DGP Julio Ribeiro.
 He along with other members of Khalistan Commando Force participated in Indian history's biggest bank robbery of ₹57 million, from Punjab National Bank, Miller Gunj branch, Ludhiana to finance the militancy for a separate Sikh state of Khalistan.

 Early life

 Jinda was born on 4 April 1962 in village of Gadli, in district Amritsar, to a Jat Sikh farmer family of Gulzar Singh and Gurnam Kaur.
 After completing his early education, he enrolled in Khalsa College, Amritsar.

 Jinda had three siblings, Nirbhail Singh, Bhupinder Singh and Balvinder Kaur.
 One of his other nephew, Surjit Singh Penta had committed suicide by consuming cyanide during Operation Black Thunder.

 Participation in the Khalistan movement

 In 1983 Jinda was first arrested over an attack on a police officer.
 Jinda was interrogated and released after a long time.
 He was completing his Bachelor of Fine Arts, when Operation Blue Star occurred.
 This incident motivated him to leave his studies and join the Khalistan separatist movement afterwards.